Pneumonia

 The disease-causing bacteria are usually transferred to the baby during childbirth (from the woman's genital tract).
 It can also happen as a result of nosocomial infection.
 The risk group includes premature babies.
 It can also happen to children with respiratory failure.
 Moreover, the ones intubated are endangered.
 Kids treated with antibiotics are at risk too.

-Pneumonia in an infant.
-What are the characteristics?
+Pneumonia in an Infant.
+What are the Characteristics?

 The cause of pneumonia in an infantTrusted Sourcecan be both a bacterial and viral infection.
 It is worth mentioning that the respiratory tract in infants is short – its system is not yet fully functional.